davidpalves/blog/src/posts/brute-forcing-dvwas-initial-login-page.md

 <input type=\'hidden\' name=\'user_token\' value=\'faaf19846a466a9f328f2a43a06cfdb6\' />
 ```

-So we can probably extract that using a [regex](https://en.wikipedia.org/wiki/Regular_expression), let's try that
+So we can probably extract that using a [regex](https://en.wikipedia.org/wiki/Regular_expression).
+Let's try that

 ```python
 def get_user_token(body):
     return re.search("user_token\\\' value=\\\'(.+)\\\'", body).group(1)
 ```

-Let's also get the `PHPSESSID` cookie since we're already getting data from the new request.
-It is in the Headers, however, we can do it like this
+Let's also get the `PHPSESSID` cookie, since we're already getting data from the new request.
+It is in the Headers, however, we can do it in the same way as the token.

 ```python
 def get_phpsessid(headers):